jatin-bhosale/FEC-for-ASK-Module/README.md

 It takes 4 parameters:
 1. address of start bit of received message
-2. For digital application, this bit should be zero
+2. clock-bit where signal fading occurred.
+For digital application, this bit should be zero
-3. For digital application, this bit should be zero
+3. no of times signal fading occurred.
+For digital application, this bit should be zero
 4. 223 - length of expected original message